shrutikapoor08/devjoke/README.md

 Thank you for adding a DevJoke.
 At text jokes at the **TOP** of the page, add your joke followed by `***`.
 Add images at the **BOTTOM** with a reference to the image in the README file.

 ***
+Laws of Computer Programming

+Any given program, when running, is obsolete.
+Any given program costs more and takes longer.
+If a program is useful, it will have to be changed.
+If a program is useless, it will have to be documented.
+Any program will expand to fill available memory.
+The value of a program is proportional to the weight of its output.
+Program complexity grows until it exceeds the capabilities of the programmer who must maintain it.
+Any non-trivial program contains at least one bug.
+Undetectable errors are infinite in variety, in contrast to detectable errors, which by definition are limited.
+Adding manpower to a late software project makes it later.

+***
+A man is smoking a cigarette and blowing smoke rings into the air.
+His girlfriend becomes irritated with the smoke and says, “Can’t you see the warning on the cigarette pack?
+Smoking is hazardous to your health!”

+To which the man replies, “I am a programmer.
+We don’t worry about warnings; we only worry about errors.”

+***
 Question - What is the most used language in programming?

 Profanity.